jina-ai/faq/README.md

 To answer, just add your answer as a comment.

 ## What's in it for You?
 The most frequently aksed questions will be featured on the [official FAQ section on our website](https://learn.jina.ai/faq).
-We will feature your contributions on the FAQ page and give you a shoutout on our socials!
+We will feature your username on the FAQ page and also give you a shoutout on our socials!